Experimental Assortments for Choice Estimation and Nest Identification: Implementation at Dream11

 We make a plot like \Cref{fig:sfwork_rmse} in \Cref{ssec:sf}, with the following modifications.
 First, we show the soft RMSE \textit{divided by} that of the Point Estimate baseline, to mask absolute performance, also noting that in the definition~\eqref{eqn:rmsesoftMod} of soft RMSE, we let $\cS$ consist of the 14 experimental assortments and the control assortment.
-Second, we do a single chronological train/test split for each of the 20 days, instead of averaging over shuffled orders of the dataset, which causes the results to be more volatile.
+Second, we do a single chronological train/test split for each of the 21 days, instead of averaging over shuffled orders of the dataset, which causes the results to be more volatile.
 Finally, we also compare against an ex-ante partitioning of the contests into nests based on running $k$-means-clustering on the contest features, fixing $k=4$ which was usually the best number of clusters for prediction.
 The results are displayed in \Cref{fig:dreamSports_rmse}.
 For further background on the Dream11 platform, see \Cref{sec:d11background}; for an interpretation of the identified nests, see \Cref{sec:interpretability}.

-\paragraph{Findings.} Data-driven nest identification via our algorithm broadly outperforms ex-ante clustering and achieves the lowest out-of-sample $\RMSEsoft$ during the first half of the horizon, before too much data is accumulated.
+\paragraph{Findings.} Data-driven nest identification via our algorithm broadly outperforms ex-ante clustering and achieves the lowest out-of-sample $\RMSEsoft$ during the first half of the horizon, before too much data is accumulated (in which case the point estimate is unbeatable).
 Both our Nested Logit specification and the feature-cluster Nested Logit variant consistently outperform the simpler MNL model throughout the horizon (cf.\ \Cref{fig:sfwork_rmse}).
-The Markov Chain choice model compares less favorably than in \Cref{fig:sfwork_rmse}, although it still performs best over the second half.
-However, at this point enough data has been accumulated such that it is difficult to outperform the Point Estimate baseline, which separately uses the past data of each experimental assortment without cross-learning across assortments.
+The Markov Chain choice model performs nowhere near as well as in \Cref{fig:sfwork_rmse}; its performance tracks very closely the point estimate baseline.